ElvenTools/elven-tools-website/src/docs/sc-endpoints.md

 - `getAllowlistAddressCheck` - This query will check if the provided address is on the allowlist.
 - `getAllowlistSize` - This is mainly to check if the allowlist has the correct size after populating it with addresses.
 - `isAllowlistEnabled` - This is an important check to ensure that the allowlist is enabled.
 Only then will it work.
+- `isDropActive` - This is for checking if there is currently a drop active.

 ### How to interact with endpoints